ASoldo/rust_ml_ai/README.md

 # CUDA C++ Dojo

-This repository now exposes a small Rust workspace with three crates:
+This repository now exposes a small Rust workspace with three crates and a web HUD that can be served straight from the `cuda-app` binary:

 - `ml-core`: host-side helpers intended for future `tch`/PyTorch work
 - `gpu-kernels`: CUDA utilities built on top of `cudarc`
-- `cuda-app`: a thin binary crate that wires the other two pieces together
+- `cuda-app`: a thin binary crate that wires the other two pieces together and serves the web interfaces

 Out of the box the workspace demonstrates: